gracecarrillo/course-in-a-box-java/modules/tutorial/_posts/2000-01-04-Java-Program-Read-Number.md

 # Java Program to read integer value from the Standard Input
 <br><br>

 In this program we will see how to read an integer number entered by the user.
-Scanner class is in java.util package.
+Scanner class is in `java.util package`.
 It is used for capturing the input of the primitive types like int, double etc. and strings.

 We will import the package `java.util.Scanner` to use the Scanner.
 In order to read the input provided by user, we first create the object of Scanner by passing `System.in` as parameter.
 Then we are using `nextInt()` method of Scanner class to read the integer.

 ```
 import java.util.Scanner;

-public class Demo {
+public class Read_Input {

     public static void main(String[] args) {